This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 6. Lower a water hose into the empty unit and spray the inside of the fins.

-7. Screw the grill back on.
+7. Once all parts have dried, reassemble the A/C and screw the grill back on.
 Let the A/C sit idle for 24 hours.

 Air-Conditioner Maintenance Tips: